You can do these activities one or more times a week to add:

 How frequent?
 Doing this a few times in pregnancy and once in early labor is helpful.
 Do this after a long car ride to help avoid breech.
 Daily, if the partner can do it, when the baby is breech or persistently posterior.

-Indications, or do this when...
-Pregnancy is uncomfortable or the baby is in a less than ideal position (breech, posterior, transverse).
-Engagement doesn't occur by 38 weeks.
-Labor is long and descent is delayed.
-Labor is uncomfortable, especially in the back.
+Do this when… Pregnancy is uncomfortable or the baby is in a less than ideal position (breech, posterior, transverse).
+When engagement doesn’t occur by 38 weeks.
+When labor is long and descent is delayed.
+When labor is uncomfortable, especially in the back.

 Why?
 Relaxes the broad and round ligaments helping the pelvis to come into balance.